Some people think that shopping is expensive in NYC, but our local tour guides disagree!

 The store is very crowded during prime hours, but fortunately, they stay open until at least 9 pm from Monday to Saturday, so the later you go, the quieter it will be.

 Hours: Mon-Wed 7:45 am- 9 pm, Thurs-Friday 7:45 am - 9:30 pm, Saturday 10 am - 9 pm, Sun 11 am - 8 pm.

 Location: 22 Cortlandt Street in Lower Manhattan.
-For exact directions from anywhere using this Google Maps link.
+For exact directions from anywhere use this Google Maps link.

 Other Discount Stores